 Be a Citizen Scientist

-Being a Citizen Scientist with PFK means that everyday people, just like you, can help protect and enhance our local native plants and animals using proven, scientific methods.
+Being a Citizen Scientist with PFK means that everyday people, just like you, can help collect important monitoring information about our native biodiversity or pests.
+This in turn helps us better protect and enhance our local native plants and animals using proven, scientific methods.
 You don't need to be an expert.
 Just some time and enthusiasm.
 Read on to find out more.

 Counting Pests with the Chew Card Campaign